 When receiving binary packets from an ac-s, the first thing to look for is the packet registration, which is four characters.
-The characters, in hex, are FF 00 FF 00.
+The characters, in hexidecimal notation, are FF 00 FF 00.
 After successfully receiving these characters, the 2 byte packet length is the next item to be received.
-The packet length includes all bytes sent in the packet, including the 4 byte packet registration, and excluding the two byte checksum and the pad byte.
+The packet length indicates the number of bytes sent in the packet, including the 4 byte packet registration.
+The packet length excludes the two byte checksum and the pad byte.
 The packet length varies from meter to meter depending on the number of output wavelengths.

-The next byte is a packet type identifier used by WETView to distinguish between acs and Histar data packets.
-It should be 3 or higher for the acs.
+The next byte is a packet type identifier used by WETView to distinguish between ac-s and Histar data packets.
+It should be 3 or higher for the ac-s.